Notificare/notificare-push-lib-cordova/README.md

 ### Android

-Edit assets/notificareconfig.properties and enter your keys from the Notificare Dashboard plus the SenderId from your Google API Console
+Edit assets/notificareconfig.properties and enter your keys from the Notificare Dashboard Download your google-services.json from your Firebase Console if not done yet

 Be aware that when you upgrade platforms or the plugin, you may need to change the contents of these files again.
 Always check after updating.